+We build bakeries and women's work centers in rural sub-Saharan Africa.
 We do not partner with aid organizations, nor do we entangle ourselves with complex networks over which we have no knowledge or control of expenses or output.

 We do it differently: we build things.